-The United States of America shocked the world by electing Donald Trump.
-Trump severed a crushing defeat the Democratic establishment by winning Pennsylvania, Ohio, Michigan, Wisconsin, and Florida.
-His victory upends traditional political thinking in the US, and is a huge blow to all established Washington politicians.
+The United States of America shocked the world by electing Donald Trump in 2016.
+Trump severed a crushing defeat to the Democratic establishment by winning Pennsylvania, Ohio, Michigan, Wisconsin, and Florida.
+His victory upended traditional political thinking in the US, and was a huge blow to all established Washington politicians.

 Trump's victory has been attributed to everything from ignorance to poverty to "white-lash" (white backlash against growing minority populations and eight years of an African American president, with an element of implied misogyny).
-Conservative news outlets and Trump supporters attribute the president elect's success to connecting with voters disenfranchised by establishment politics and the desire to see someone in the White House who isn't afraid to shake things up and "tell it like it is".
+Conservative news outlets and Trump supporters attributed the president's success to connecting with voters disenfranchised by establishment politics and the desire to see someone in the White House who isn't afraid to shake things up and "tell it like it is".

-The mood amongst Trump supporters in the wake of the election is ebullient.
-Alt Right blog Breibart ran the headline "Res-Election: The American People Rise Again" (reminiscent of the "the south will rise again"), and was selling President Trump merchandise hours after his victory.
+The mood amongst Trump supporters in the wake of the election was ebullient.
+Alt-Right blog Breibart ran the headline "Res-Election: The American People Rise Again" (reminiscent of the "the south will rise again"), and was selling President Trump merchandise hours after his victory.
 On Twitter, Trump supporters tweeted messages like "Trump has better coverage than Verizon.
 Can you hear us now?" and "The world feels a little brighter this morning.
 President-elect Donald Trump, folks.
 WE DID IT!"

 The election of Donald Trump to the Presidency is nothing less than a tragedy for the American republic, a tragedy for the Constitution, and a triumph for the forces, at home and abroad, of nativism, authoritarianism, misogyny, and racism.
 Trump’s shocking victory, his ascension to the Presidency, is a sickening event in the history of the United States and liberal democracy.